All leaders talk about the importance of identifying core customers and core values.

 Hint: These people will not only have the necessary skills that can skyrocket your business, but they also have traits like common sense and a determination to take ownership of tasks and failures.
 Most people don’t have these positive characteristics.

 Hiring smarter immensely increases the possibility of positive employee impact.
-Click To Tweet Discover the rare responsible people that fit your culture properly with these helpful steps.
+Click To Tweet Discover the rare responsible people that fit your culture properly with these helpful steps from a business coach.

 5 Steps to Identify & Leverage Untrainable Skills

 Who are the top five employees within your entire organization?